Lonsdale201/dynamic-elementor-extension/README.md

 * Stock Quantity Extra

 #### Cart specific dynamic tags
+*You can use it anywhere in your site*

 * Cart Values
 * Cart Tax Values
 * Free Shipping Amount

 #### Customer specific Dynamic tags
+*You can use it anywhere in your site*

 * Completed Order
 * Customer Details (include shipping and billing selectable user meta)